ktakekoshi/COVID-MP-PCR/README.md

 - A large, thin disposable [vacuum thermoformed](https://youtu.be/DWWq2hH7imA?t=84) plastic sheet having an array of 900 - 10,000 wells, with each well serving as an individual PCR reaction chamber.
 - A vacuum thermoform mold to create the impression of the well array in the thermoformed sheet.
-- A bar code reader and X-Y robotic transfer / dispensing system to aliquot patient specimens into recorded wells.
+- A bar code reader and X-Y liquid handling robotic transfer / dispensing system to aliquot patient specimens into recorded wells.
 - At least three water baths at different temperatures – denaturation, annealing, and extension – with additional water baths if needed (e.g. reverse transcription, final elongation).
 - A fluorescent reader device to read the results.